py-sdl/py-sdl2/doc/tutorial/pong.rst

 .. note::

    The naming is important here.
-The :mod:`sdl2.ext.ebs` implementation requires every in-application or in-game item attribute bound to a :class:`sdl2.ext.ebs.Entity` to be the lowercase class name of its related component. ::
+The EBS implementation as described in :ref:`ref-ebs` requires every in-application or in-game item attribute bound to a :class:`sdl2.ext.Entity` to be the lowercase class name of its related component. ::

       Player.vel = Velocity(10, 10)

-   for example would raise an Exception, since the system expects ``Player.vel`` to be an instance of a ``Vel`` component.
+   for example would raise an exception, since the system expects ``Player.vel`` to be an instance of a ``Vel`` component.

-The ``MovementSystem`` is a specialised :class:`sdl2.ext.ebs.System`, a :class:`sdl2.ext.ebs.Applicator`, which can operate on combined sets of data.
-When the :meth:`sdl2.ext.ebs.Applicator.process()` method is called, the passed ``componentsets`` iterable will contain tuples of objects that belong to an instance and feature a certain type.
-The ``MovementSystem``'s ``process()`` implementation hence will loop over sets of ``Velocity`` and ``Sprite`` instances that belong to the same :class:`sdl2.ext.ebs.Entity`.
+The ``MovementSystem`` is a specialised :class:`sdl2.ext.System`, a :class:`sdl2.ext.Applicator`, which can operate on combined sets of data.
+When the :meth:`sdl2.ext.Applicator.process()` method is called, the passed ``componentsets`` iterable will contain tuples of objects that belong to an instance and feature a certain type.
+The ``MovementSystem``'s ``process()`` implementation hence will loop over sets of ``Velocity`` and ``Sprite`` instances that belong to the same :class:`sdl2.ext.Entity`.
 Since we have a ball and two players currently available, it typically would loop over three tuples, two for the individual players and one for the ball.

-The :class:`sdl2.ext.ebs.Applicator` thus enables us to process combined data of our in-game items, without creating complex data structures.
+The :class:`sdl2.ext.Applicator` thus enables us to process combined data of our in-game items, without creating complex data structures.

 .. note::